-Five years ago, she began volunteering at Hadassah’s School for Sick Children, which operates within all ten pediatric departments on both the Ein Kerem and Mount Scopus campuses.
+Five years ago, she began volunteering at Hadassah’s School for Sick Children, which is run by principal Edna Pinchover, and operates within all ten pediatric departments on both the Ein Kerem and Mount Scopus campuses.
 All classes include a diverse set of students of different ages from varied backgrounds, like in the old one-room schoolhouses.

 Now Steimetz is using her box of magic tricks once again to teach sick kids science.
-Dr. Gal Goldstein, Head of the Pediatric Hemato-Oncology Department, knew the children were unhappy about radiation therapy and uncooperative when it came time for treatment, so he turned to Steimetz.
-He asked her to develop a way to help kids cope with the radiation treatments.
+Dr. Gal Goldstein, head of the Dyna & Fala Weinstock Pediatric Hemato-Oncology Department, and Principal Pinchover knew the children were unhappy about radiation therapy and uncooperative when it came time for treatment, so they turned to Steimetz.
+They asked her to develop a way to help kids cope with the radiation treatments.
 Children with cancer typically undergo 30, five-minute sessions of radiation.
 “Knowledge has proven to reduce fear, even among such young patients,” explained Steimetz, “so I knew that with the right educational tools, we could help these kids.”

 Steimetz decided she could show the children little red dots of “‘tumor” Playdoh on a green ball.
 “Then I would give the kids a small laser flashlight and tell them to point the beam at the red dot to eliminate the cancer,” she explained.
 “When I move the Playdoh, they would understand why it’s so important to stay still during radiation.”